-James Bahuth has been working with people teaching Iyengar Yoga, Thai Massage and Related Meditation Therapies for nearly 20 years.
+James Bahuth has been working with people teaching Iyengar Yoga, Thai Massage and related Meditation Therapies for more than 30 years.

-In the field of Meditation and Healing for Personal Development, James has studied and worked closely with John Morris and the Healing Arts in Melbourne, with Veeresh and staff at the Humaniversity in the Netherlands, Europe and at the Osho Meditation Resort in Pune, India.
+In the field of Meditation and Healing for Personal Development, James has studied closely for decades with John Morris and The Healing Arts in Melbourne, with Veeresh and staff at the Humaniversity in the Netherlands, Europe and at the Osho Meditation Resort in Pune, India.

-In the field of Thai Massage and Bodywork James trained and later taught with Bruce Bentley and the Australian School of Traditional Thai Massage and also Byron Healing Academy as a Remedial Massage Therapist.
+In the field of Thai Massage and Remedial Bodywork James trained and later taught with Bruce Bentley at the Australian School of Traditional Thai Massage and also the Byron Healing Academy as a remedial therapist.
 He was also a member of one of the first groups trained in Pilates in Melbourne under the guidance of Pauline Johnson.

 James is passionate about working with people in a way that allows them to be more centered, balanced and light-hearted.

 In his spare time he loves camping/motorbike touring, dancing and playing guitar.

 Nicole has been teaching for 18 years and is a fully certified Iyengar Yoga Teacher.
 She has worked with many local and international Senior Iyengar yoga teachers, including both Geeta and Abhi Iyengar.